Holberton-Uy/hbnb-doc/part2/task_00_init.md

          return app
      ```

-   - Notice that the imports and namespace additions are commented out as placeholders to prevent import errors.
-These will be added in later tasks.

 4. **Implement the In-Memory Repository**

    - The in-memory repository will handle object storage and validation.
-It follows a consistent interface that will later be implemented using SQL Alchemy.
+It follows a consistent interface that will later be replaced by a database-backed repository.

    Create the following structure under the `persistence/` directory: